 Relax the restrictions, boost the economy.
-We’re already seeing planning approvals being fast-tracked to get new projects off the ground with 24 NSW projects ear-marked for fast tracking in April and the Victorian Government approving $2.5 Billion worth of projects in May.
+We’re already seeing planning approvals being fast-tracked to get new projects off the ground with 24 NSW projects earmarked for fast-tracking in April and the Victorian Government approving $2.5 Billion worth of projects in May.

 Boost to social infrastructure

 Some good can come of economic downturns.
-You see in the past, government spending seemed to be directed towards public housing – and that’s important, because there is a serious shortage in Australia.
-We’ve already heard several announcements of cash injections to support public housing builds, with the Victorian State Government announcing plans for 2000 new units and the New South Wales Government launching a $33 million pilot plan to get commercial builders to build 125,000 public homes.
+You see in the past, government spending seemed to be directed towards public housing – and that’s important because there is a serious shortage in Australia.
+We’ve already heard several announcements of cash injections to support public housing builds, with the Victorian State Government announcing plans for 2000 new units and the New South Wales Government launching a $33 million pilot plant to get commercial builders to build 125,000 public homes.